-The DuPont Planetarium at the University of South Carolina Aiken consists of 45-seats, a 30-foot diameter tilted aluminum dome by Astro-Tec, Digistar II planetarium projection systems from Evans & Sutherland, and Spice automation system by Sky-Skan.
-This equipment has the capabilities of all-sky, video and panoramic projection.
+The DuPont Planetarium housed in the Ruth Patrick Science Education Center at the University of South Carolina Aiken consists of 45-seats, a 30-foot diameter tilted aluminum dome by Astro-Tec, with a Digistar 6 planetarium projection system from Evans & Sutherland.

 Complementing the planetarium facility are the RPSEC Observatory, housing the Bechtel Telescope, and a variety of other telescopes: